brendanberg/L/introduction.md

 	x ->
 	    = x * 2

-A function is a block that takes input returns a value.
+A function is a block that takes input and returns a value.
 Functions can be assigned to an identifier, and the body of the function can be recalled.

 	> = double type
-	number -> number
+	fn(number->number)
 	> = double 4
 	8